 A cow treated for parasites with eprinomectin that was first bred at 75 days post-calving required 11% fewer services per conception than a placebo cow.88 - Sanchez J, et al. The effect of eprinomectin treatment at calving on reproduction parameters in adult dairy cows in Canada.
 Prev Vet Med.
 2002; 56:165-177.

 External parasites such as lice, mange and flies cause obvious discomfort to livestock and economic effects due to weight loss and decreased milk production.
-EPRINEX controls biting and sucking lice, mange mites, grubs and horn flies and is the only endectocide with 99% control of both Chorioptes bovis (tailhead mange) and Sarcoptes scabiei mange mites in lactating dairy cows.
+EPRINEX controls biting and sucking lice, mange mites, grubs and horn flies and is the most popular endectocide with 99% control.

 When a herd was given a single dose of EPRINEX after being diagnosed with Sarcoptic mange, milk production increased by 3.3 lbs. per cow, per day.99 - Watson CL, Forbes AB.
 An outbreak of sarcoptic mange in dairy cows.
 UK Vet Livestock.
 2000;5:48-50.